K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	- Delete the created user.
 	DROP USER #{username}

-	- Relocate authentication table on server.
+	- Relocate the authentication table on the server.
 	FLUSH PRIVILEGES

-2. In case of Cubrid DB
+2. In the case of Cubrid DB

-	- Delete the user created when binding.
+	- Delete the user-created when binding.
 	DROP USER #{username};

 4.2.
 Mass Storage
-1. In case of GlusterFS
+1. In the case of GlusterFS

 	- Delete Swift User

-	Method  : DELETE
+	Method: DELETE

 	Req URL : http(s)://[IP Address OR HostName]/auth/v2/[AccountID]/[UserId]